kacyph3r/hachs/docs/active-directory/adenumeration.md

 2. Look at the ACL for a single domain user: `(Get-ACL "AD:$((Get-ADUser USER.NAME).distinguishedname)").access  | ? {$_.IdentityReference -eq "INLANEFREIGHT\cliff.moore"}`
 3. Drill down further on this user to find all users with WriteProperty or GenericAll rights over the target user: `(Get-ACL "AD:$((Get-ADUser daniel.carter).distinguishedname)").access  | ? {$_.ActiveDirectoryRights -match "WriteProperty" -or $_.ActiveDirectoryRights -match "GenericAll"} | Select IdentityReference,ActiveDirectoryRights -Unique | ft -W`
 4. Get GPO using GUID: `Get-GPO -Guid 831DE3ED-40B1-4703-ABA7-8EA13B2EB118`
+5. What is the passwordhistorysize of the domain? `Get-ADDefaultDomainPasswordPolicy | Select-Object PasswordHistorySize`
+6. Who is the group manager of the Citrix Admins group? `Get-ADUser -Identity "<DistinguishedName of Manager>" | Select-Object Name`

 ## **CMD**
 1. Built-in tool that determines GPOs that have been applied to a given user or computer and their settings:
     1. `gpresult /r /user:harry.jones`
     2. `gpresult /r /S WS01`
+2. What is the passwordhistorysize of the domain? `net accounts`

 ## **PowerView/ SharpView useful command**
 1. Convert a username to the corresponding SID `.\SharpView.exe ConvertTo-SID -Name sally.jones`